cryptonomicon46/JS-Projects-/README.md

 Create a task list project using vanilla JS
 You should be able to do the following actions

-1.Add items and persist in local storage
+1. Add items and persist in local storage
-2.Filter items
+2. Filter items
-3.Delete specific items
+3. Delete specific items
-4.Clear all items
+4. Clear all items